Engine Track — overview

 planning corpus under docs/curriculum-planning/.

-Value,Record, ownership, lifetimes, zero-copy. - Phase 3 — Planning & Expressions: the plan→runtime boundary, traits, error taxonomy, CXL.
+Value,Record, ownership, lifetimes, zero-copy. - Planning & Expressions: the plan→runtime boundary, traits, error taxonomy, CXL.

-The architectural spine is grounded in real, revision-pinned source — for instance the plan→runtime proof boundary, the typed handle the executor accepts instead of raw YAML:
+The architectural spine is grounded in real, revision-pinned source.
+Take the plan→runtime proof boundary, the typed handle the executor accepts instead of raw YAML:

-pub struct CompiledPlan { dag: ExecutionPlanDag, // the lowered execution graph config: PipelineConfig, // the validated configuration artifacts: CompileArtifacts, // typechecked CXL, bound schemas // ...}Start here
+pub struct CompiledPlan { dag: ExecutionPlanDag, // the lowered execution graph config: PipelineConfig, // the validated configuration // …plus the validated compile outputs the runtime reads (typechecked CXL, bound schemas) // ...}Start here

-Section titled “Start here”All six phases are written and ready — begin with 0.1 · Build & run Clinker:
+Section titled “Start here”All six modules are written and ready.
+Begin with Build & run Clinker:

-- Phase 0 · Orientation — build the engine, run a real pipeline, work the compiler loop, navigate the crates, read an execution plan.
+- Orientation: build the engine, run a real pipeline, work the compiler loop, navigate the crates, read an execution plan.

-- Phase 1 · A Record’s Journey — follow one record end to end: what a record is, how YAML becomes a plan, how a record moves through the DAG, and a full traced journey.
+- A Record’s Journey follows one record end to end: what a record is, how YAML becomes a plan, how a record moves through the DAG, and a full traced journey.

 pass: the 32-byte

-Value, exhaustivematch, ownership and borrowing,Option/Result, provenance, collections, smart pointers, and the lifetimes behind zero-copy reads. - Phase 3 · Planning & Expressions — up a layer: the two
+Value, exhaustivematch, ownership and borrowing,Option/Result, provenance, collections, smart pointers, and the lifetimes behind zero-copy reads. - Planning & Expressions goes up a layer: the two

 dispatch strategies (trait objects vs generics), the typed proof handles (

-ValidatedPath, the strict spanned parse,CompiledPlan), thePipelineErrortaxonomy, and CXL as a staged parse→typecheck→eval language. - Phase 4 · Execution & Memory — the deepest pass:
+ValidatedPath, the strict spanned parse,CompiledPlan), thePipelineErrortaxonomy, and CXL as a staged parse→typecheck→eval language. - Execution & Memory, the deepest pass:

 closed-enum node dispatch, one-thread-per-source ingest with bounded channels, buffers that